 The study was funded by a grant from Regenerative Medicine Minnesota from the State of Minnesota.
 Dr. Ruano is the director of Mayo Clinic's Fetal Diagnostic and Intervention Center and the division chair of Maternal and Fetal Medicine at Mayo Clinic.

 For the latest on regenerative medicine at Mayo Clinic, visit the Center for Regenerative Medicine blog.

 Read related blog post on Dr. Ruano and his program.

-Center for Regenerative Medicine, clinical trials, Denise Klinker, Findings, Innovations, maternal and fetal medicine, Mayo Clinic Proceedings, regenerative medicine, Regenerative Medicine Minnesota, Rodrigo Ruano
+Center for Regenerative Medicine, clinical trials, Denise Klinker, Findings, Innovations, maternal and fetal medicine, Mayo Clinic Proceedings, minimally invasive surgery, regenerative medicine, Regenerative Medicine Minnesota, Rodrigo Ruano